-Note: It has become popular to use dynamic system-wide color palette adjustments in software such as f.lux, which adjust the system-wide "Color Profile" of the entire graphics display depending on the time of day.
-One might assume that term.blue("text") may be completely invisible to such users during the night!
+Note: It has become popular to use dynamic system-wide color palette adjustments in software such as f.lux, "Dark Mode", "Night Mode", and others, which adjust the system-wide "Color Profile" of the entire graphics display depending on the time of day.
+One might assume that term.blue("text") may become completely invisible to such users during the night!